 I'm embarrassed that I didn't see this coming.
 I'm a professional watcher of football.
 I should have marched into my sports editor's office, slammed my hand down on his desk and demanded to cover the Independence-West game.
 It didn't matter that I was assigned to cover Big Walnut and New Albany.

 I needed to watch 3-4 West take on 4-3 Independence.
 I should have demanded it.
 After all, history was going to be made.
 A blind man could have seen it.

-Two of the most dominant offensive players the City League has produced in years were going to be on the same field, playing against defenses that had been lit up more than once this year.
+Two of the most dominant offensive players the City League has produced in years were going to be on the same field, playing against defenses that had been lit up more than once this season.
 There were going to be fireworks.
 How could I not have said anything?